Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 ### syncIdentifiersWithAuthState<a id="syncIdentifiersWithAuthState-js"></a>

-The function of the `syncIdentifiersWithAuthState()`  API is same as the `syncIdentifier` API, which  passes a list of identifiers as a dictionary and  the authenticationState.
-The identifiers dictionary contains identifiers; each containing an identifier type as the key and an identifier as the value.
-In each of the identifiers pair, both identifier type and identifier should be non empty and non null values, otherwise they will be ignore.
+The function of the `syncIdentifiers()` API is same as the [`syncIdentifier`](#syncIdentifier-js) API. `syncIdentifiers()` passes a list of identifiers as a dictionary, and the authenticationState..

 #### Syntax

 ```jsx
 ACPIdentity.syncIdentifiersWithAuthState((nullable NSDictionary*) identifiers, authenticationState: string);
 ```

-*identifiers* is a dictionary that contains IDs with the Identifier type as the key, and the string identifier as the value.
+The *identifiers* dictionary contains identifiers, and each identifier contains an `identifier type` as the key and an `identifier` as the value.

-If either the `identifier type` or `identifier` contains a null or an empty string, the identifier is ignored by the Identity extension.
+If any of the identifier pairs contains an empty or null value as the `identifier type` or `identifier`, then it will be ignored.

-*authenticationState* (VisitorIDAuthenticationState) value indicates authentication state for the user containing one of the VisitorID.AuthenticationState values:
+The *authenticationState (VisitorIDAuthenticationState)*  indicates the authentication state of the user and contains one of the `VisitorID.AuthenticationState` values:
 * `ACPMobileVisitorAuthenticationState.AUTHENTICATED`
 * `ACPMobileVisitorAuthenticationState.LOGGED_OUT`
 * `ACPMobileVisitorAuthenticationState.UNKNOWN`